ProjectAutomata/docs/panel-rules.md

 1. ### **Advance filter option like**
 2. 1. **We can apply filter like**

-   2. 1. **Show only those data whosequantity x rate is greater than 100**
+   2. 1. **Show only those data whose quantity x rate is greater than 100**

       2. **Show only those dataamount - discount &gt; 100**